Shopify/ruby-lsp/jekyll/add-ons.markdown

 Add-ons can provide commands that are invoked by Code Lenses, Code Actions, or other editor features.
 The Ruby LSP registers these commands dynamically with clients that support `workspace/executeCommand` dynamic registration.

-Command identifiers should use an add-on-specific prefix to avoid collisions with commands from other add-ons.
-The return value from `execute_command` is returned to the client as the result of the `workspace/executeCommand` request.
+Add-ons should use an add-on-specific prefix for their logical command identifiers.
+When creating a Code Lens, Code Action, or another editor feature that invokes a command, use `command_id` to obtain an identifier that is unique to the Ruby LSP server instance.
+The original command identifier is passed to `execute_command`, and its return value is returned to the client as the result of the `workspace/executeCommand` request.

 ```ruby
 module RubyLsp